It’s always an exciting thing to stock your first backyard pond with fish.

 For example fish will eat mosquito larvae, the fish will produce waste, algae will grow.
 Certain fish (catfish) and crustaceans (shrimp) will consume algae.
 Adding fresh water mussels will help remove some of the fish waste.

-I have written an article on fish for ponds.
+I have written an article on “Best pond fish Australia“.

-If you haven’t already be sure to subscribe to our mailing list.
+If you haven’t already be sure to subscribe to my mailing list.

 I often receive offers and discounts from different pond suppliers and distributors.
 If you’d like to receive these special offers subscribe to our mailing list.